fbrbovic/cursor-rule-framework/docs/epic-planning.md

 1. **[Step Name]**: [What needs to be built/implemented]
    - Key requirements: [2-3 critical requirements]
    - Acceptance criteria: [What defines "done"]
+   - Architecture impact: [How this affects current architecture or introduces new patterns]
    - AI considerations: [Important context for AI execution]

 2. **[Step Name]**: [What needs to be built/implemented]
    - Key requirements: [2-3 critical requirements]
    - Acceptance criteria: [What defines "done"]
+   - Architecture impact: [How this affects current architecture or introduces new patterns]
    - AI considerations: [Important context for AI execution]

 #### PHASE 2: [Phase Name] - [STATUS_ICON] [STATUS]